DhilipKumarM18/LinkedIn-Clone/README.md

 #LinkedIn Clone

-A Social Media Application Inspired by LinkedIn
+A Networking Application Inspired by LinkedIn
 A professional networking platform built with React Vite, featuring interactive posts, job listings, and connections management.
 Check out the Live Demo to explore its features.

 #Features